 - Shikomi - Means "servant";

-- Hangyuku – It means half-jewel – they get half the salary of a geisha.
+- Hangyuku - Means half-jewel - they receive half a geisha's salary.
 (Maiko)

 Currently women can directly become geisha or maiko.
 A woman over 21 is too old to become a maiko, so she already becomes a geisha.

 Girls can become apprentices (Maiko) before the age of 18.
 They do and learn everything from their onee-san, an experienced geisha who serves as their tutor.
 Being Maiko has its perks and prestige, they are at the height of femininity.
 After 5 years as Maiko, or as they get older they become Geisha and earn much more.

 Geishas were allowed to have a danna, a wealthy man who paid for their training.
 There was no exchange of sexual favors, but in some cases there could be a forbidden romance between the two.